Special exhibit "Quilt National" open through Oct. 15

 “Each of these quilts is a demonstration of the creativity and artistic talent of its maker,” said Nan Card, curator of manuscripts at the Hayes Presidential Library & Museums.
 “Infused with vivid colors, a myriad of fabrics and unusual techniques, each quilt holds special meaning for its creator and often provokes thoughtful responses from the viewers.”

-The Diary Barn Arts Center started in the late 1970s when quilters dedicated to making art quilts found few venues that would accept their work into exhibits and competitions.
+The Dairy Barn Arts Center started in the late 1970s when quilters dedicated to making art quilts found few venues that would accept their work into exhibits and competitions.
 Traditional quilt shows wanted bedcovers with recognizable quilt patterns and were not interested in these unique quilts.

 A group of volunteers in Athens started the Quilt National competition to show the transformation that was happening in the quilting world and to promote quilting as an art form.
 They began the competition at The Dairy Barn Arts Center, which was a refurbished historic barn.

 Some of the quilts featured in the “Quilt National” exhibit use traditional techniques of piecing and patching fabric, but they also use new materials and technology.

 Artists strive to make an individual statement while provoking an emotional response for the viewers of their work.

 The “Quilt National” exhibit is sponsored by the City of Fremont and Walmart – Fremont, Port Clinton and Tiffin.